rtek1000/DDS-915-DIY/README.md

 - - The pump needs 12V, which is already available in the ATX font
 - - 5V voltage for the Arduino comes from the standby 5V line

+- The OLED display can fade over time, so try to make it easy to replace

 - A good alternative to the vacuum pump can be this model: [DC-555](https://www.aliexpress.com/item/32821282878.html) ([found in China](https://pt.aliexpress.com/w/wholesale-dc-555-pump.html)):

 ![img](https://raw.githubusercontent.com/rtek1000/DDS-915-DIY/main/Hardware/Doc/pump.png)